Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: Introduction

-The studies on the EKC have been criticised on two main points.
-First, the GDP variable was initially treated as a stationary variable even though unit root tests do not reject the null hypothesis of a unit root.
-This has further consequences since EKC regressions include higher integer powers of GDP as well.
-The combination of nonstationarity and nonlinearity places the EKC in the nonlinear cointegration literature and appropriate econometric techniques should be employed.
-Such techniques have been provided in \cite{wagner2015} and \cite{wagnerhong2016} under the name of \emph{Cointegrating Polynomial Regressions} (CPRs), that is regressions containing: deterministic variables, integrated processes, and integer powers of integrated processes.\footnote{The recent work by \cite{stypkawagnergrabarczykkawka2017} confirms the importance of treating the growth variable as nonstationary.
-However, it appears less important to use an estimation procedure that incorporates the fact that several integer powers of the same integrated process appear as regressors.
-Namely, \cite{stypkawagnergrabarczykkawka2017} also find that the ``standard estimator'' which treats higher order powers of the integrated regressor as additional I(1) variables has the same limiting distribution as the CPR estimator (yet a slightly worse finite sample performance).} These CPRs are estimated by fully modified OLS to allow for standard inference on the coefficients.
-Model diagnostics and a multiple countries analysis are discussed in \cite{wangwuzhu2018} and \cite{wagnergrabarczykhong2019}, respectively.
+Driven by contradictory empirical results as well as the variability in estimated turning points, the EKC has been criticised on two main points.
+First, the income variable was initially treated as a stationary variable whereas later research shows that the unit root hypothesis often cannot be rejected (see \cite{galeottimaneralanza2009}, p.
+553; \cite{stern2017}, p.
+14--15).
+Nonstationarity has further implications because EKC regressions include higher integer powers of GDP as well.
+This combination of nonstationarity and nonlinearity places the EKC in the nonlinear cointegration literature and appropriate econometric techniques should be employed.
+Such techniques have been developed in \cite{wagner2015} and \cite{wagnerhong2016} under the name of \emph{Cointegrating Polynomial Regressions (CPRs)}.
+CPRs contain deterministic variables, integrated processes, and their integer powers.\footnote{\cite{stypkawagnergrabarczykkawka2017} reiterate the need to model the income variable as nonstationary.
+It is less important to use an estimation procedure acknowledging the fact that several integer powers of the same integrated process appear as regressors.
+That is, \cite{stypkawagnergrabarczykkawka2017} find that the ``standard estimator'' which treats higher order powers of the integrated regressor as additional I(1) variables has the same limiting distribution as the CPR estimator.} Multivariate generalizations of CPRs, \emph{Seemingly Unrelated Cointegrating Polynomial Regressions (SUCPRs)}, are discussed in \cite{wagnergrabarczykhong2019} and \cite{linreuvers2019}.